 CO-FOUNDER KNOCK OUT ABUSE / PRESIDENT - KNOCK OUT ABUSE WEST

 Jill Sorensen co-founded Knock Out Abuse Against Women with Cheryl Masri in Washington DC in 1993 with a desire to band women together to help other women.
-Together they created a huge sister hood and a deeply sought after charity event that is still popular 25 years later.
+Together they created a huge sisterhood and a deeply sought after charity event that is still popular today.
 In June 2018 together with Barbara Chinlund and Susan Pfeuffer she launched Knock Out Abuse West.
 Jill is a native of Sweden and originally came to the US to work as a fashion model.
 After living several years in NYC and Washington DC she now resides in Los Angeles.
-Jill is an interior designer, producer, writer and women's activist who writes and speaks about women's issues.
-She envisions a society with true equality between men and women completely free of gender discrimination and oppression.
+Jill is a writer/producer/designer and women's activist who writes and speaks about women's issues.
 Knock Out Abuse is committed to giving women a voice and working towards a society and culture that is 100% free of violence against women.

 2006 Recipient of The Salvation Army Compassionate Citizen Award.